 An enrolled student must reside in Queensland.
+Refer to the Non-exhaustive list of examples of students travelling interstate or overseas.

 Other indicators of a full-service being delivered by the distance education school to an enrolled distance education student follow: